 “Samuel, you weren’t wearing shorts to mow the lawn again, were you?” asked a tall woman with flour on her hands.
 She was wearing a pair of white Bermuda shorts, a bright blue t-shirt, and no shoes.
 Her honey blonde hair fell in soft waves around her face.
 Her mouth quirked up slightly on one side, and her soft blue eyes revealed that she already knew the answer to her question.

-The boy responded with a roll of his hazel eyes.
+The boy responded with a roll of his grey eyes.
 “Yeah.
 Dad asked me to cut the lawn before he would give me an old tire from his workshop.
 I promised to put a swing up for Marnie.
 I was going to change, but…”

 “But… you got distracted and forgot the promise you made to me.”